 - If automatic headlight switching is activated, when the ignition is turned off the dipped beam headlights are turned off, and when the key is removed from the ignition the side lights are turned off. - If you have to attach any type of sticker on the windscreen, do not do so in front of the sensors.
-Doing so could prevent the automatic dipped beam headlight or anti-dazzle function from working correctly or even from working at all.
+Doing so could prevent the automatic dipped beam

-- The warning symbol @ will appear on the instrument panel if a malfunction occurs ⇒ page 81. - Observe all relevant legal requirements when using the signalling and lighting systems described here.
+- The warning symbol @ will appear on the instrument panel if a malfunction occurs \Rightarrow page 81. - Observe all relevant legal requirements when using the signalling and lighting systems described here. ■

-Front fog lights ∌
+Front fog lights